Bilge: Bilge water

 The word is sometimes also used to describe the water that collects in this area.
-Water that does not drain off the side of the deck or through a hole in the hull, typically via a scupper, drains down into the ship into the bilge.
+Water that does not drain off the side of the deck or through a hole in the hull, which it would typically do via a scupper, instead drains down into the ship into the bilge.
 This water may be from rough seas, rain, leaks in the hull or stuffing box, or other interior spillage.
 The collected water must be pumped out to prevent the bilge from becoming too full and threatening to sink the ship.

 Bilge water can be found aboard almost every vessel.
 Depending on the ship's design and function, bilge water may contain water, oil, urine, detergents, solvents, chemicals, pitch, particles, and other materials.

 By housing water in a compartment, the bilge keeps these liquids below decks, making it safer for the crew to operate the vessel and for people to move around in heavy weather.

 Regulations

-Discharge of bilge liquids is regulated for commercial vessels under Marpol Annex I.
+Discharge of bilge liquids is regulated for commercial vessels under Marpol Annex I as it can lead to bilge pollution.

-Caribbean Princess was fined 40 million USD for dumping bilge into the ocean in 2016.
+Princess Cruises' Caribbean Princess was fined $40 million USD for dumping bilge into the ocean in 2016.
 Bilge water can be offloaded at a port, or treated to remove pollutants.
 Even treated bilge water is harmful to the environment, all the way up the food chain.
 The European Maritime Safety Agency tracks bilge dumping by satellite.
 There are an estimated 3000 cases of illegal bilge dumping per year in Europe.